Seconb/Aimmy-Arduino-Edition/README.md

 Aimmy but with Arduino support!

+**WARNING: THIS CHEAT IS DETECTED ON FORTNITE AND YOU WILL GET DELAY BANNED!!**

 **DO NOT ASK FOR HELP ON DISCORD.
 DO NOT DM ME ON DISCORD AT ALL**

 ## Table of Contents